zjgcjy/blog/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/).
+This theme is set up to use [Font Awesome icons](https://fontawesome.com/).

-Hi, this is my blog.
+Hi, Welcome to my blog.
+This blog primarily collects some articles, photos and [anime series](/anime.html).

-Brief:
+Brief self-introduction:

 - a computer-related major
 - a former CTF player
 - a salaryman
 - a single dog

-Language:
+Language & Tech stack:

+- 中文(native)
+- Python/C
-- C
+- Reverse engineering
-- Python
+- Backend development(client)

 Interests: